 However, the drawback lies in their susceptibility to losing image quality when enlarged, coupled with larger file sizes due to their rich detail.

 Conversely, vector images, being non-pixel-based, offer infinite scalability without sacrificing quality.
 This makes them perfect for versatile applications, such as logos and text on business cards and billboards.
-Notably, vector graphics often sport simple color schemes, eschewing intricate details and color gradations.
+Notably, vector graphics often support simple color schemes, eschewing intricate details and color gradations.

 Though vector files are much lighter than raster files because they only contain mathematical formulas, they require specialized software to open and edit them.